Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 ### 5. Main Process (60 seconds)

 Our platform streamlines the entire logistics journey from order creation to payment settlement.
-The process begins with the sender creating an order and selecting a courier.
-After the courier accepts the assignment, the package moves through a series of verification steps.

-Each delivery status change requires confirmation from the relevant stakeholder - sender confirms shipping, courier confirms pickup and delivery, and receiver confirms receipt.
+Each delivery status change requires confirmation from the relevant stakeholder.
 This multi-signature approach ensures accountability at every step.

-The process concludes with sender evaluation and automatic payment distribution based on our predetermined ratios.
 The entire workflow is tracked on the blockchain, providing transparency and security for all parties.

 ---